Sartxi/cl-challenge/README.md

 1. Open up a terminal window and `cd server`
 2. Run `npm i && npm run api`

+this will start the API server on `http://localhost:4000/`

 ## Setup and run react client application
 1. Open up another terminal window and `cd client`
 2. Run `npm i && npm run start`

+this will start your application and open up a browser window at `http://localhost:3000/`

 ## Notes